Empowering today’s generation for tomorrow’s future

 The Dawul Wuru Aboriginal Corporation (the Corporation) is an Aboriginal Traditional Owner owned, managed and governed community organisation servicing the eastern north Queensland area between Cairns and Port Douglas.

-The Corporation was established in 2010 to protect, secure, support and promote the rights and interests of local Aboriginal Traditional owners.
+The Corporation was established in 2010 to protect, secure, support and promote the rights and interests of local Aboriginal Traditional owners and custodians.
 The Corporation is an incorporated association registered under the Corporations (Aboriginal and Torres Strait Islander) Act 2006.

 WHAT WE DO